QuantEcon/lecture-source-py/rst_files/classical_filtering.rst

-Second, the solution of the problem under uncertainty is obtained by replacing the terms on the right-hand side of the above expressions with their linear least squares predictors.
+Second, the solution of the problem under uncertainty is obtained by replacing the terms on the right-hand side of the above expressions with their linear least squares predictors

 Using :eq:`eq_41` and :eq:`eq_43`, we have
 the following solution